About MIC

 What We Do

-From first principles to real hardware
+From first principles to real research

 MIC operates through four interlocking activities that support members at every stage of their research development.